bradleyjay/docker_whale_race/readme.md

+## Initialization

+1. Ensure you have Docker and Python installed.
+2. If not present, create a virtual environment:

+`python3 -m venv venv`

+4. Activate your virtual environment:

+`. venv/bin/activate`

+5. Install the relevant software:

+`pip3 install -r docker/requirements.txt`

 ## Start the API Flask Server

 0. Create a new tab in your terminal app.
-1. Give the API Flask script execute permissions:
+6. Give the API Flask script execute permissions:
 `chmod +x docker/run_api.sh`
 2. Open a new terminal tab, navigate to docker directory `cd docker`